microsoft/FactoryOrchestrator/README.md

 6) Run "sc start FTFService"

 # Build and Test
 When building FTFUWP locally, DevPackage.appxmanifest is used instead of Package.appxmanifest.
-This causes the app to have a different PFN (Microsoft.FactoryTestFrameworkUWP.DEV_8wekyb3d8bbwe) and display name (Factory Test Framework (DEV)).
+This causes the app to have a different PFN (Microsoft.FactoryTestFrameworkUWP.DEV_8wekyb3d8bbwe) and display name (Factory Orchestrator (DEV)).
 This is done since you cannot replace the PackageES-built inbox FTFUWP application, as it is installed to the read-only preinstalled partition.

 # Contribute